Changing the channel on the bad rerun of shooting coverage

 “You just wonder why an incident like this happens and the media covers it like crazy and then it doesn’t come up again until the next killing,” Norton said.
 “The way that you cover these things is you keep it before the public and let them know how important it is.”

-For Lucy Dalglish, dean of the University of Maryland’s Philip Merrill College of Journalism, it was working with surviving journalists from the Capital Gazette after the 2018 attack that killed five staff members at the Annapolis, Virginia, newspaper that led her to question her old assumptions.
+For Lucy Dalglish, dean of the University of Maryland’s Philip Merrill College of Journalism, it was working with surviving journalists from the Capital Gazette after the 2018 attack that killed five staff members at the Annapolis, Maryland, newspaper that led her to question her old assumptions.

 For generations, journalism students have been told to check their feelings at the door when it’s time to work, she said.